Improving Containers and Packaging

 The Kikkoman Group established the Containers and Packaging Committee (chaired by the Senior Executive Corporate Officer) that consists of related sectors including production, equipment, logistics, development, procurement and environment, and which has been working hard to solve problems in container- and packaging-related environmental issues.

 Soy sauce is a traditional Japanese seasoning that in the past would be contained in such ceramics as jars, pots and bottles, and wooden barrels.
-Later glass bottles were used starting in the Meiji period, and now polyethylene terephthalate (commonly abbreviated PET) bottles are mainly used for soy sauce.
+Later glass bottles were used starting in the Meiji period (1868-1912) and metal cans were used starting in the Taisho period (1912-1926).
+Currently polyethylene terephthalate (commonly abbreviated PET) bottles are mainly used for soy sauce.

 PET bottles feature strong insulation against oxygen and resistance to shock (difficult to damage), as well as high transparency.
 Kikkoman began using PET bottles as soy sauce containers in February 1977, becoming the first to adopt PET containers in the domestic food industry.